devsaxena974/ProjectPenney-Group1/README.md

 * Dev Saxena: I worked on converting our stored win data and round data into a probability matrix returned as a pandas dataframe for the data visualization team to use.

 ### Data Visualization Team
+* Annie Wicker: I worked on the function to generate the heatmaps and determine a color palette that would best convey the results.
+We used a red-white-green gradient color palette to represent low-medium-high win probabilities.
+We also worked with the Data Management and Processing team to adjust the heatmap function based on their determinations of the best way to store the simulation data.